nimbusscale/dominant-species/packages/frontend/docs/conceptual-model.md

 #### Round

 A round is part of a phase and contains a sequence of turns.
 The most basic round would include a turn for each faction in whatever turn order is used within the game.
 Once a round is complete, a new round is created or the phase ends.
-Some games have rounds of play that continue until all players have passed.
+Some games have rounds of play that continue until all playerIds have passed.
 In this case, when the end of the round is reached a new round is created including only those that have not passed and can still perform an action.

 While a round is an ordered sequence of turns, the remaining turns in the round can be altered.
 For example, if oen factions action causes another faction to lose a turn.